Mayurp112/CurrencyConvertorJs/README.md

 - [Currency Converter API](https://www.currencyconverterapi.com/) - Used for real-time exchange rates.

 ## Demo
-A live demo of the project is available at [Demo Link](https://your-demo-link.com).
+A live demo of the project is available at [https://mayurp112.github.io/CurrencyConvertorJs/](https://mayurp112.github.io/CurrencyConvertorJs/).

 ## Contributing
 Feel free to contribute to the project.
 Follow these steps: